Shalini766/Splunk-Projects/Analysis of Firewall logs using Splunk.md

 ## Steps:

 ### Step 1:
-Splunk instance is installed and configured.
+The Splunk instance is installed and configured.
-DNS log data sources are configured to forward logs to Splunk
+Firewall log data sources are configured to forward logs to Splunk.